WELCOME TO THE 44th ANNUAL SUMMER SEMINAR!

 - SESSION II: July 7 – 13, 2019

 The Seminar will be housed in the beautiful Tennessee Williams Center at 406 Kentucky Avenue, the home of Sewanee’s excellent theatre program.

-Each major lecture is given on a single morning.
+Each lecture described below is given on a single morning.
 After a break for refreshments, participants may join a further discussion of the main lecture, or choose to attend a different presentation given by another faculty member.

 Who comes to the Seminars?